 How to Rotate Layers in Adobe Photoshop

-Want to learn how to rasterize a layer in photoshop?
+Want to learn how to rasterize a layer in Photoshop?
 Believe me when I say you can learn and do it in a few seconds.
 Yes, it’s that easy.
-But before we get there, let’s get in on some basic terms to help us understand better what we are doing.How to Rotate Layers in Adobe Photoshop
+But before we get there, let’s get into some basic terms to help us understand better what we are doing.How to Rotate Layers in Adobe Photoshop

-Rasterizing a photoshop layer is the conversion of a vector layer to pixels.
+Rasterizing a Photoshop layer is the conversion of a vector layer to pixels.
 Vector layers create graphics with the aid of lines and curves to enable them to maintain their clarity when you enlarge them.
-However, this format is not suitable for artistic effects which make use of pixels.
-You need to understand that by default, shapes and text are created on a type of layer known as vector layer.
+However, this format is not suitable for artistic effects that make use of pixels.
+You need to understand that by default, shape text is created on a type of layer known as a vector layer.
 No amount of zooming in on a vector layer can change the edges.
 The edges remain perfectly crisp.

 Why Does Photoshop Tell You You Need to Rasterize a Layer?